 From the waterfront walkway to the clifftop Palisades vantage point, Weehawken is full of scenery and serenity.
 This quiet, peaceful community has a rich history, starting with Hamilton Park.
-Here, Alexander Hamilton died in a legendary duel with Aaron Burr; a Hamilton Park monument with a bust of Alexander Hamilton marks the duel location.
-In fact, if you really want to soak up Weehawken’s history, get our hand-crafted and self-guided Weehawken historical walking tour by visiting this link or texting the word Hudson to 56512.
+Here, Alexander Hamilton acquired his fatal wound in the legendary duel with Aaron Burr; a Hamilton Park monument with a bust of Alexander Hamilton marks the duel location.
+In fact, if you really want to soak up Weehawken’s history, get our hand-crafted and self-guided Weehawken historical walking tour by visiting this link.

 While Weehawken’s skyline views are hard to beat, be it from the city’s paved and easily accessible waterfront to the Weehawken Waterfront Park, visitors can take those views up a notch aboard a luxe Spirit Cruise for brunch or dinner and drinks.
 These cruises disembark from Lincoln Harbor and traverse the Hudson and East Rivers.

 Culinary staples abound across Weehawken.
 For date night, try the city-view Chart House, which offers top-notch seafood with the backdrop of Manhattan.
-If you’re in the mood for barbecue, try the local favorite House of Que.
 Or, for another Hudson County gem, enjoy authentic Mexican cuisine—including fresh guacamole—from the popular Los Charritos.

 5 Reasons to Visit Weehawken